Is Guy Fawkes still relevant to Kiwis?

 Journalism student Jordan Sing said Guy Fawkes means nothing to him but that fireworks on the other hand, are something he can find some meaning behind “fireworks are a way to advocate that something good has happened, they symbolize a bit of joy, it’s a seasonal thing, anytime I’ve seen fireworks be used, it’s for a celebration”

 Adult learner Vanya Derwin said she doesn’t remember the entire story but knows the British parliament was blown up and we celebrate it because we were colonised with Britian at the time.
-She said she has a nostalgic connection with fireworks from her childhood, but that she agrees with having restrictions in place “because there are stupid people out there who ruin it for everyone else.”
-She said having sales down to 3 days is understandable “but trying to get rid of fireworks all together is just another way to take away our freedom”
+She said she has a nostalgic connection to fireworks from her childhood and Guy Fawkes Day to her, is about getting together with family.

-Senior Academic Abby Dalgety said “going to Huntly speedway and watching a good display” is what Guy Fawkes is all about for her family.
-“Other than that, I know some guy blew up something” Dalgety said she agrees with the current restrictions around fireworks in New Zealand and that she prefers to go to an event, “buying your own is so expensive, for lack of luster”
+Senior Academic Abby Dalgety said that going to Huntly speedway and watching a good display is what Guy Fawkes Day is all about for her and her family.
+“Other than that, I know some guy blew up something.”